Fixed Buttons V1

 • Show Language Options: = checked (if you haven’t set up languages leave this option unchecked)

-Scroll to the -[ LANGUAGE ]- section.
+Scroll down to the -[ LANGUAGE ]- section.

 Set the attributes for -[ LANGUAGE ]-;